A month ago, my husband messaged me a Jim Carrey video that made me cry.

 My mom would say, “you will be a writer someday!” and I believed her.

-But like many things, those dreams would be dashed by choices, experiences, grades, life.
+But like many things, choices, experiences, grades, life would dash those dreams.

 I was laying in bed with my teenage daughter a few weeks ago and said that I hoped we weren’t giving her too much pressure about her future.

-We have always made sure our kids know that we love and support them no matter what but it is this fine line of but make sure it is the right thing for you.
+We have always made sure our kids know we love and support them no matter what, but it is this fine line of but make sure it is the right thing for you.

 Whatever the hell that means.

-But at the end of the day, this is what I want her to choose:
+But this is what I want her to choose: